 Each type of lettuce has different spacing needs.
 Check the back of your seed package for the recommended spacing requirements.
 Generally, space iceberg 16 inches, butterhead and romaine about 8 inches, and loose leaf varieties 4 inches apart.
-In addition, each row of lettuce should be spaced 12 to 15 inches apart from one another, regardless of variety.
+In addition, each row of lettuce should be spaced 12 to 15 inches apart, regardless of type.

 Starting Lettuce Seeds Indoors

-Start lettuce seedlings indoors 4 weeks before last frost date.
+Start lettuce seedlings indoors 4 weeks before your last frost date.
 Fill your containers with damp seed starting mix to within 1/2-inch of the top of the container.
-Sow several lettuce seeds on top of the soil, and then cover with a light dusting of potting mix.
+Sow several lettuce seeds on top of the soil, then cover with a light dusting of the potting mix.

 Mist the soil surface with water, and cover the containers with a humidity dome to keep in moisture.
-Place the trays in a warm location or use a seedling heat mat.
-Be sure to harden off your seedlings, and transplant outdoors once the soil warms, and after all danger of frost is past.
+Place the trays under lights in a warm location or use a seedling heat mat for quicker germination.
+Be sure to harden off your seedlings and then transplant outdoors once the soil warms and after all danger of frost is past.
 Learn more: How to Start Seeds Indoors.